davidgilbertson/fireball/README.md

 Fireball.run();
 ```

-or if adding the script directly or using bower the Fireball will be already available:
+or if adding the script directly or using bower Fireball will be already available:

 ```javascript
 Fireball.run();